-Registration is now open for the new AWS Certified SysOps Administrator - Associate beta exam.
-You can take the beta exam from February 16, 2021 to March 26, 2021.
+You can register to take the new version of AWS Certified SysOps Administrator - Associate (SOA-C02) starting on June 29, 2021.
+The first day to take the new exam will be July 27, 2021.
 The current version of the AWS Certified SysOps Administrator - Associate exam (SOA-C01) will continue to be available through July 26, 2021.
 The beta exam window for the new version is now closed.

 We are making updates to the AWS Certified SysOps Administrator - Associate exam to account for the rapid pace of innovation on the AWS platform and the latest best practices for the SysOps administrator role.
 For the first time, exams may include a combination of multiple choice, multiple response, and exam lab items.
 When you complete exam labs, you will be demonstrating skills relevant to a SysOps administrator role by building solutions with the AWS Management Console and AWS CLI.

 You can view an updated description of what to expect in the exam guide.
 To help you prepare, the outline includes the test domains, the weight of each domain, and detailed learning objectives with example AWS services.